Gizmodiat/AMANDE/README.md

 Download GTEx v8 data:
 _**Please contact me.**_
 AMANDE uses data reformatted from the cis-eQTL associations tested in each tissue.
 Original data available in a requester pays bucket must be downloaded prior to use the reformatted GTEx data for AMANDE.
 More information here: https://gtexportal.org/home/datasets
-After downloading the original GTEx data, I will provide a compressed file "GTEx_for_AMANDE.zip" (49 tissues ~115GB compressed).
+After the download of original GTEx data, I will provide a compressed file "GTEx_for_AMANDE.zip" (49 tissues ~115GB compressed).
 Unzip it:
 `unzip GTEx_for_AMANDE.zip`